michaelraue/PlantUmlGenerator/README.md

 ## Usage
 ```
+Description:
+  Generates PlantUML class diagrams from C# code
+Usage:
   PlantUmlGenerator <input-project> <output-dir> [options]
 Arguments:
   <input-project>  The C# project for which to create a PlantUML class diagram.
-  <output-dir>     The directory which is used to generate PlantUML code files in.
+  <output-dir>     The directory which is used to generate PlantUML code files
+                   in.

 Options:
-  --excludes <excludes>  A list of namespaces or types which shall not be used for diagram generation []
+  --excludes <names>             A list of namespaces or types which shall
+                                 completely excluded in all diagrams []
-  --clear                If set the output directory will be cleaned if folders/files are already present [default: False]
+  --clear                        If set the output directory will be cleaned if
+                                 folders/files are already present [default:
+                                 False]
+  --noAssociations <namespaces>  A list of namespaces to which no associations
+                                 are drawn to, to prevent clutter []
+  --hide <namespaces>            A list of namespaces which shall not appear on
+                                 diagrams of other namespaces []
   --version                      Show version information
   -?, -h, --help                 Show help and usage information
 ```

 Example: